kubernetes/enhancements/keps/sig-node/6063-pod-pid-limit/README.md

 This feature has no PSA interaction.
-Pod Security Admission does not inspect resource limits (`spec.resources.limits`), so pods specifying `spec.resources.limits.pid` are admitted under all PSA profiles (Privileged, Baseline, and Restricted) without triggering any policy violations.
+Pod Security Admission does not inspect resource limits (`spec.resources.limits`), so pods specifying `spec.resources.limits.pids` are admitted under all PSA profiles (Privileged, Baseline, and Restricted) without triggering any policy violations.
 No special configuration, exemptions, or PSA policy changes are required.